Rules and Regulations

 Duties and Obligations of the Participant

 - The participant shall comply with all the regulations applicable to the University of Geneva.
-The Geneva Summer Schools reserves the right to exclude any participant who fails to comply with these regulations.
+The Geneva Summer Schools Office reserves the right to exclude any participant who fails to comply with these regulations.
 In that case, the emolument will not be reimbursed to the participant.

 - University of Geneva students are admitted at very advantageous conditions at a special fare.
-In return, Geneva Summer Schools expects from the University of Geneva students to fulfil their role as ambassadors of the university community and to make proof of a positive and welcoming learning environment.
-Geneva Summer Schools may ask them to complete some additional tasks during the summer school in order to assist the guest lecturers and the external participants during their stay at their convenience.
+In return, Geneva Summer Schools Office expects from the University of Geneva students to fulfil their role as ambassadors of the university community and to make proof of a positive and welcoming learning environment.
+Geneva Summer Schools Office may ask them to complete some additional tasks during the summer school in order to assist the guest lecturers and the external participants during their stay at their convenience.

 - Upon request, participants may receive a statement with the number of the ECTS credits allocated by the University of Geneva and their grade if the participant has made an evaluation.

-Cancellation by the Geneva Summer Schools
+Cancellation by the University of Geneva

 - In that case, tuition fees - excluding the CHF 100 administrative fees - will be refunded to the participant.

-- Travel and accommodation fees will not be refunded by the Geneva Summer Schools and are the sole responsibility of the participants, who should keep this in mind when making travel and/or accommodation arrangements.
+- Travel and accommodation fees will not be refunded by the Geneva Summer Schools Office and are the sole responsibility of the participants, who should keep this in mind when making travel and/or accommodation arrangements.

 Cancellation by the Participant